BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 ## Acl provisioning

-Acl provisioning allows to create one or several realm at startup.
+Acl provisioning allows to create one or several acls at startup.

 It is useful to start a new deployment with having to call the @ref:[ACL API](../../delta/api/acls-api.md) to create those.